The previous page closed with

 identical to \(u\).

-the rigorous classical existence result on the real line, and it does so under
+classical existence result on the real line, and it holds under exactly the natural

 Domain of Dependence and Range of Influence

-The solution at the spacetime point \((x, t)\) therefore depends only on
+at the spacetime point \((x, t)\) therefore depends only on initial data lying

 issuing from \((x_0, 0)\) at slopes \(\pm 1/c\).

-encodes the central physical content of the hyperbolic equation:
+the central physical content of the hyperbolic equation: finite propagation

 Contrast with the Heat Equation

-The dichotomy with the parabolic case is sharp and structural.
+The contrast with the parabolic case is sharp and structural.
 The

 heat kernel solution